chmald/az-container-app-demo/docs/troubleshooting.md

 3. Check Docker is running: `docker ps`
 4. Verify ports are not in use: `netstat -an | grep :3001`

-#### Frontend can't connect to backend services
+#### Frontend can't connect to backend service
 **Issue**: Frontend shows connection errors
 **Solution**:
 1. Check if backend-service is running on port 3001
 2. Verify Dapr sidecar is running on port 3501
 3. Check browser console for CORS errors
-4. Ensure proxy configuration in package.json is correct
+4. Ensure proxy configuration in frontend server is correct

 #### Database connection errors
 **Issue**: Services can't connect to PostgreSQL or Redis